The challenge: explore Istanbul, tulip by tulip

 The exact date depends on the weather from year to year, but in general you can expect the tulips to start blooming at the end of March or the beginning of April.
 The flowers flourish for several weeks, until the beginning of May.

-Usually, the festival spans the whole month of April, in 2018 between 9 and 30 April.
+Usually, the festival spans the whole month of April.
 However, as you will see from the information below, you don’t need to plan your visit around any exact dates, as special events and brilliant spring flowers grace the city throughout the whole month.
 Although it’s called a ‘festival’, it would better be described as a rather loose series of events (like concerts, art workshops, and exhibitions) taking place mainly in Emirgan Park.
 The festival doesn’t have an official website, so the best way to discover what’s going on is to ask the staff at your hotel/hostel.

 Why is the tulip a symbol of Istanbul?